Difegue/LANraragi/tools/Documentation/installing-lanraragi/methods.md

 Look at the methods below for something that fits your OS and usage.

-## macOS: _Homebrew_
+## Linux/macOS: _Homebrew_

-[Homebrew](https://brew.sh) allows you to quickly setup LRR on macOS without relying on containers or modifying your preinstalled system libaries.
+[Homebrew](https://brew.sh) allows you to quickly setup LRR on macOS and Linux without relying on containers or modifying your preinstalled system libaries.

 ![brew](<../.screenshots/brew.jpg>)